 If you don’t get the joke, then keep reading.
 You will soon.
 Along the way, you’ll also learn about the difference between Qi Gong and Tai Chi.
 As a bonus, you may also develop a taste for chai tea.

 If you’re confused about the difference between Tai Chi and Qi Gong, don’t fret.
 You’re not alone.
 Even among Tai Chi teachers (mediocre ones, at least), there is a ton of confusion and misunderstanding.
 So grab a cup of chai tea, relax, and read on.
 You’re sure to learn a few things.

 Let’s start with some working definitions so that we have a good springboard to jump from:

 - QI GONG is the ancient Chinese art of energy cultivation.
 It is especially beneficial for boosting health, vitality, internal power, and mental clarity.

 - TAI CHI is a form of Chinese Kung Fu.
 It is a martial art that emphasizes softness, internal energy development, and spiritual cultivation.
 It also happens to be good for the health.

 - CHAI TEA is a delicious, spicy beverage from South Asia.
 It can be enjoyed with or without milk.

 So why is there so much confusion out there?
-Why, for example, does WebMD offer an overview of Tai Chi and Qi Gong — but nowhere do they even mention that Tai Chi is a martial art?
-I’m not sure how they could overlook such a simple and important fact.
+Why, for example, does WebMD get it wrong?
 Perhaps they need a delicious cup of Chai Tea to help clear their minds?